Northwood, London: Urban development

+Northwood was listed as the UK’s most expensive place to buy property because of its suburban setting and good transport links to Central London.

-1948 Air Disaster
+1948 air disaster

-On 4 July 1948 a Scandinavian Airlines Douglas DC-6 on a flight from Amsterdam to RAF Northolt collided with an RAF Avro York coming from Malta over Northwood.
+On 4 July 1948, a Scandinavian Airlines Douglas DC-6 on a flight from Amsterdam to RAF Northolt collided with an RAF Avro York coming from Malta over Northwood.
 Both aircraft crashed, killing all 39 people on both aircraft.

+Politics

+Northwood is part of the Ruislip, Northwood and Pinner constituency for elections to the House of Commons of the United Kingdom.

+Northwood is part of the Northwood ward for elections to Hillingdon London Borough Council.

 Geography

 Northwood post town extends into two contiguous neighbourhoods in Hertfordshire named Eastbury and Moor Park.
-A triangular area of Northwood including the old High Street, Chester Road and Hallowell Road is a place of Local Architectural Special Interest, a restriction to protect the ornate Victorian houses made of high quality brickwork.
+A triangular area of Northwood including the old High Street, Chester Road and Hallowell Road is a place of Local Architectural Special Interest, a restriction to protect the ornate Victorian houses made of high-quality brickwork.
 Dotted across the area are 22 listed buildings (for their architecture).

 Elevations range between 177 feet (54m) to 374 feet (114m) AOD, with many ridges and folds in the land creating an undulating terrain.